apache/iceberg/site/docs/hive.md

 Users might want to read these cross-catalog and path-based tables through the Hive engine for use cases like join.

-To support this, a table in the Hive metastore can represent three different ways of loading an Iceberg table, depending on the table's `iceberg.catalog` configuration:
+To support this, a table in the Hive metastore can represent three different ways of loading an Iceberg table, depending on the table's `iceberg.catalog` property:

-1. The table will be loaded using a `HiveCatalog` that corresponds to the metastore configured in the Hive environment if no `iceberg.catalog` is set.
+1. The table will be loaded using a `HiveCatalog` that corresponds to the metastore configured in the Hive environment if no `iceberg.catalog` is set
 2. The table will be loaded using a custom catalog if `iceberg.catalog` is set to a catalog name (see below)
-3. The table can be loaded using the table's location if `iceberg.catalog` is set to `location_based_table`
+3. The table can be loaded directly using the table's root location if `iceberg.catalog` is set to `location_based_table`

-For cases 2 and 3 above, users can create an overlay of an Iceberg table using [CREATE EXTERNAL TABLE](#create-external-table) in the Hive metastore, so that different table types can work together in the same Hive environment.
+For cases 2 and 3 above, users can create an overlay of an Iceberg table in the Hive metastore, so that different table types can work together in the same Hive environment.
+See [CREATE EXTERNAL TABLE](#create-external-table) for more details.

 ### Custom Iceberg catalogs